-On a replication master, you must enable binary logging and establish a unique server ID.
+On a replication source server, you must enable binary logging and establish a unique server ID.
 If this has not already been done, a server restart is required.

 Binary logging must be enabled on the

-changes from the master to its slaves.
-If binary logging is not
+changes from the source to its replicas.
+If binary logging is

 Each server within a replication group must be configured with a unique server ID.
 This ID is used to identify individual servers within the group, and must be a positive integer between 1 and (232)−1.
 How you organize and select the numbers is your choice.